 - a) This amount will be maintained to meet any unforeseen circumstances which might arise.
 The value of this reserve reflects the Authority's assessment of a range of financial risks which may occur over the next four years.
 The availability of this reserve will enable the Authority to manage these issues and avoid the need for additional in-year budget reductions over and above those already planned.
-These risks include the impact of potential shortfalls in the Authority's share of Business Rates income. - b) This reserve is earmarked to support the budget in 2021/22 and future years. - c) This reserve was created primarily to fund domestic sprinkler installations.
+These risks include the impact of potential shortfalls in the Authority's share of Business Rates income. - b) This reserve is earmarked to support the budget in 2022/23 and future years. - c) This reserve was created primarily to fund domestic sprinkler installations.
 This reserve will be used over a number of years as detailed projects are identified and implemented. - d) This reserve will be used over a number of years to smooth the interest and loan repayment costs which are charged to the annual budget.
-The reserve recognises that the annual charges, which arise from the use of Prudential Borrowing to fund part of the approved Asset Management Plan, are uneven and therefore avoids temporary increases/decreases in the annual charge to the revenue budget. - e) This reserve has been established to support the self-insured insurance fund which provides for payments that fall within the Authority's insurance policy excesses. - f) This reserve is earmarked to manage income volatility and to provide a longer lead time to manage temporary income reductions. - g) This amount has been set aside to meet the costs of replacing the breathing apparatus telemetry in line with the replacement programme included in the Asset Management Plan. - h) This is earmarked to fund revenue projects which were delayed in 2020/21 owing to Covid. - i) This reserve is earmarked to support sustained progress in implementing the recommendations from the Grenfell Tower Inquiry and improve resilience to major incidents. - j) This reserve is earmarked to support additional costs to be incurred as a result of supporting other public sector organisations with their Covid duties. - k) This reserve is earmarked for specific commitments in 2021/22 or future years in accordance with grant conditions. - This reserve is earmarked to offset a forecast Collection Fund deficit from an increase in Local Council Tax Support households from the economic impact of Covid.
+The reserve recognises that the annual charges, which arise from the use of Prudential Borrowing to fund part of the approved Asset Management Plan, are uneven and therefore avoids temporary increases/decreases in the annual charge to the revenue budget. - e) This reserve has been established to support the self-insured insurance fund which provides for payments that fall within the Authority's insurance policy excesses. - f) This reserve is earmarked to manage income volatility and to provide a longer lead time to manage temporary income reductions. - g) This amount has been set aside to meet the costs of replacing the breathing apparatus telemetry in line with the replacement programme included in the Asset Management Plan. - h) This is earmarked to fund revenue projects which were delayed in 2021/22 owing to Covid. - i) This reserve is earmarked to support sustained progress in implementing the recommendations from the Grenfell Tower Inquiry and improve resilience to major incidents. - j) This reserve was fully utilised in 2021/22. - k) This reserve is earmarked for specific commitments in 2022/23 or future years in accordance with grant conditions. - This reserve is earmarked to offset a forecast Collection Fund deficit from an increase in Local Council Tax Support households from the economic impact of Covid.
 This will avoid the income reduction impacting on services. - m) This reserve will be used to partly fund the Authority's Asset Management Plan which is designed to address operational requirements covering the Authority's buildings, including Fire Stations and operational fire fighting and rescue vehicles.
 It is planned to use this funding over the next two to three years.
 Expenditure on the Authority's buildings will ensure facilities meet operational requirements detailed in the Integrated Risk Management Plan and help deliver ongoing revenue savings in future years, including removing back log maintenance requirements.
 Expenditure on operational vehicles will ensure the Authority maintains its operational effectiveness and is able to respond to the significant risks within the Authority's area.